 Challah is the quintessential Jewish Sabbath and holiday bread.
 Bread baked from the staff of life has a spiritual essence that affirms our connection to the earth’s harvest and sustains us.
 This Challah is sweet and moist.
-It has the long stranded texture of bread due to the use of high gluten content flour and kneading in the food processor.
-From one recipe, you can make one huge Challah or it makes two medium size Challahs for the Shabbat.
+It has the long stranded texture of bread due to the use of high gluten content flour and kneading.
+This recipe makes one huge Challah or it makes two medium size Challahs for Shabbat.
 You could make ‘panezicos’ or individual rolls.

 1 cup warm water